sowcow/blog/content/posts/intellectual-toys.md

 Unfortunately in code you cannot use verbal tricks or force.
 But the good part is that you are not subject to the constrains of the real world either. [^1]

-And in spare time one can wage religious wars or ideological subversion on github.
+And in the mean time one can wage religious wars or ideological subversion on github.

 [^1]: except: CPU, memory, own abilities and time